Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-documentlist/docs/metadata-indicators.md

 ## Testing component

-You will need to enable `versioning` feature for the Document List to be able uploading multiple versions of the file instead of renaming duplicates.
+You will need to enable `versioning` feature for the Document List to be able to upload multiple versions of the file instead of renaming duplicates.

 Drag and drop any image file to upload it and ensure it has `1.0` displayed in the column: